Navya-1803/Subsidy_Finder/README.md

 ## License

 This project is created for public service and educational purposes.
 Government subsidy data is sourced from official websites and remains property of respective government departments.

-## Support

-For technical issues or subsidy data updates, please create an issue in the repository or contact the development team.

 ---